ashleymaeconard/time2splice/README.md

 `preprocess/4_run_Bowtie2.sh` or `preprocess/4_run_BWA.sh` or `preprocess/4_run_HISAT2.sh`.

 Run one or more of three aligners on .fastq data in a given directory.

+`preprocess/5_plot_alignment.py`

+Plot the alignments from either one or two different aligners (Bowtie2 or HISAT2).

 Temporal expression analysis
 ==========